About the college

-The Tutor for Graduates, Professor Elspeth Garman, has oversight of the academic progress and welfare of students.
+The Tutor for Graduates, Professor Owen Lewis, has oversight of the academic progress and welfare of students.
 Each graduate is also allocated a College Advisor, who is usually a fellow of the college working in a related academic field.

 A wide variety of activities are arranged for graduates, including special dinners, guest speakers, and regular presentations of research by fellows and students.

 Accommodation and meals

-The college offers graduate accommodation in its St Cross Annexe, neighbouring the English, Law, Politics and Economics faculties, and also in Hollybush Row, located close to the Saïd Business School.
+Graduate accommodation is offered in the college's St Cross Annexe, neighbouring the English, Law, Politics and Economics faculties, and also in Hollybush Row, located close to the Saïd Business School.
 There is limited accommodation available for couples.

 Accommodation is usually available to first-year graduates and for other years is allocated via a ballot conducted by graduate or Hulme Common Room (HCR).

 Accommodation in the St Cross building is laid out in clusters of five bed-sitting rooms with two shared showers and a well-equipped kitchen.
 Accommodation in the Hollybush Row building comprises single rooms with en-suite bathrooms and shared kitchens.

 Meals are available at the college by all students during full term (three terms of eight weeks per year) and are also often available out of term.
 There are formal dinners with table service three nights per week, and informal self-service meals available at other times, including breakfast during the week and brunch at weekends.
 There is also a college snack bar, Gertie's, which offers sandwiches and snacks outside the hall's dining hours.

 Library and IT services

 Brasenose has three excellent libraries with 24/7 access: the Greenland Library - made up of the Del Favero Reading Room, the Smith Reading Room, and the Hulme Library - and the Stallybrass Memorial Library.
 There are also several "stack" areas where antiquarian books and less frequently used items are kept; these books are all available upon request.